The Deligne-Riemann-Roch isomorphism: Preliminaries

 In this diagram, the horizontal arrows are induced by the natural functor $V(X)\to V(\Pcal_{X})$.
 The vertical arrows are induced by the inclusion of the category of affine $S$-schemes into the category of $S$-schemes.

-The following proposition states that to construct functors and isomorphisms compatible with base change, we can suppose that all the base schemes are divisorial, even affine, and we can work with virtual categories of vector bundles instead of perfect complexes.
+The following proposition states that to construct functors and isomorphisms compatible with base change, we may assume that all the base schemes are divisorial, even affine, and we can work with virtual categories of vector bundles instead of perfect complexes.

 \begin{proposition} With the assumptions and notation as above, the functors in \eqref{eq:diag-restr-functors} define equivalences of categories. \end{proposition}

 \begin{proof} This is a variant of \cite[Proposition 5.31]{DRR1}, to the effect that line distributions are determined over affine base schemes.
 Proceeding by the gluing method as in \emph{loc. cit.}, one shows that the vertical functors in \eqref{eq:diag-restr-functors} induce equivalences of categories.